aaronriekenberg/simplerotate/README.md

 A maximum of 10 output files are supported.

-The flock() system call is used for simple file locking.
+The flock() system call is used for simple file locking at startup of a file named "lock".

 Useful as a simple app to record and rotate log files.